Detroit Michigan assistance programs.

 There are several non-profits and HUD agencies in Detroit as well.
 Most of the advice and services provided by these organizations is done so at no cost.
 Learn more on additional Detroit foreclosure counseling organizations.

 Or if you need help dealing with other debts and unsecured loans, such as personal loans, credit card, or medical bills, Detroit is also supported by a number of non-profit credit counselors.
 Typically they will offer the first session to individuals free of charge.
 If after meeting confidentially with a counselor, if you determine that their services may help, then you can sign on as a client to one of the not for profit credit counseling organizations.
 They will then more then likely enroll you into a debt management plan, or some other types of low cost credit services.
-Read more Detroit credit counseling.
+Read more Detroit free credit counseling.

 Anyone who needs help, and in particular the low income, can get free food and other forms of non-financial aid from food banks and pantries.
 Get a listing of Detroit food banks.
 Find the phone numbers, addresses, and get more information on places to call.